Automated Algorithm Design for Auto-Tuning Optimizers: Evaluation

 The second algorithm, \textit{AdaptiveTabuGreyWolf}, keeps a small population of valid configurations and, at each step, proposes new candidates for every non-leader by mixing each parameter independently from the three current best solutions or the individual itself.
 A light ``shaking'' step then perturbs the proposal either by a random coordinate jump from a fresh valid sample or by a one-step move in a discrete neighborhood (using coarser adjacent moves early and stricter ones later) to balance exploration and exploitation.
 Infeasible proposals are repaired; recently evaluated points are blocked by a tabu list to avoid repeats.
 Candidates are accepted with simulated-annealing criteria under a temperature that decays with budget (with mild reheating on stagnation), and if progress stalls, a fraction of the worst population members is randomly reinitialized.
 The run stops when the evaluation budget is exhausted and the best-so-far configuration is returned.
-While this algorithm is named differently, after close inspection, a lot of the used elements are similar to the first (e.g., the tabu list and simulated annealing approach).
+While this algorithm is named differently, after close inspection, various elements are similar to the first (e.g., the tabu list and simulated annealing approach).
+The default hyperparameters as used in this paper are: Population size $p{=}8$, tabu length $L{=}3p$, shake rate $s{=}0.2$, jump rate $q{=}0.15$, stagnation limit $\tau{=}80$, restart ratio $\rho{=}0.3$, $T_0{=}1.0$, $\lambda{=}5.0$, $T_{\min}{=}10^{-4}$.